How much does an average student spend on a month of living in Vancouver?

 For off-campus student housing, there are two major options: off-campus student residences and homestay.

 GEC living is the largest off-campus student accommodation provider in Vancouver.
-It offers over 1,000 beds in six locations within a 20-minute commute to most schools across Metro Vancouver.
-The key advantages of GEC are its flexible leases, fully furnished suites, professional management, all-inclusive amenities, included bills, a 24/7 centralized security system, in-suite laundry, and student-focused services/events.
+It offers over 1,000 beds in five locations within a 20-minute commute to most schools across Metro Vancouver.
+The key advantages of GEC are its flexible leases, fully furnished suites, professional on-site management, all-inclusive amenities, included bills, a 24/7 centralized security system, in-suite laundry, and student-focused services/events.

 The approximate rent rates at GEC Residences are: